ikuibida/ServiceLogonMultifactorWiKi/EN-4.-Installation-via-InstallUtil.exe.md

 By default, service will be named "ServiceLogonMultifactor" with description "Service for logging of logon and unlock events and send notification to telegram bot".

-In order to change service name and description it is possible with InstallUtil.exe and arguments /ServiceName=  и /description=.
+In order to change service name or description it is possibleto do so with InstallUtil.exe and arguments /ServiceName=  and /description=.

     C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /ServiceName=”service101” /description=”test service 101”    <your_folder>ServiceLogonMultifactor.exe